top of page

 Consider the following points when configuring Traffic Manager:

-• When Traffic Manager fails over there is a period of time when clients cannot reach the application.
+• When Traffic Manager fails over, there is a period of time when clients cannot access the application.
 The duration is affected by the following factors:

 1. The health probe must detect that the primary region has become unreachable.